spindlebink/hollicode-lua/README.md

 Included in this repository is a basic LÖVE-based visual runner for Hollicode scripts.
 It can be used as a jumping-off point for integrating the interpreter in your projects if you want.
 The example program (and accompanying Hollicode script) isn't super sophisticated by any means, but it's a real-world example of running bytecode and getting its results.

+Per the Hollicode repo, **two warnings:**
+* **Hollicode (and this interpreter) is in an early state.** Stuff is going to change before version 1.0.
+* **I'm working on my own games.** I'll likely respond and help out if you've got questions or issues, but supporting other users in the use of this tool isn't my primary goal right now.

 ## Usage

 The library you'll use for your own projects can be found at `lib/hollicode.lua`.
 It's my working Hollicode bytecode interpreter.